 - Masses in the breast, including rare incidence of male breast cancer

-Gynecomastia management starts with a history and physical exam, followed usually by some lab testing.
+Evaluation starts with a history and physical exam, followed usually by some lab testing.
 A mammogram may be ordered if there is a significant family history of breast cancer.
 Dr. Sayed will assess the degree of breast fat and gland enlargement, the overhang of the breast (if any), and the skin elasticity or looseness.
 These factors help determine which surgical approach or incisions are required.
 There is a grading system based on how much overhang there is and the degree of enlargement.

-The male gynecomastia procedure can range from liposuction done through an incision around part of the nipple-areola complex, along with a few small inconspicuous puncture sites near the side of the breast, to a full, inverted-T “anchor” pattern of incisions in patients with more severe enlargement of overhang.
+The male breast reduction procedure can range from liposuction done through an incision around part of the nipple-areola complex, along with a few small inconspicuous puncture sites near the side of the breast, to a full, inverted-T “anchor” pattern of incisions in patients with more severe enlargement of overhang.
 At right is an example of an approach to the breast that combines removal of tissue, lifting of the nipple, and correction of overhang.

-The most common approach in men with mild to moderate gynecomastia is a semicircular periareolar incision (similar to the nipple approach to breast implant placement in women), with direct removal of tissue supplemented by Vaser-assisted liposuction.
+The most common approach in men with mild to moderate issues is a semicircular periareolar incision (similar to the nipple approach to breast implant placement in women), with direct removal of tissue supplemented by Vaser-assisted liposuction.

 Contact us today!

-Gynecomastia Surgery FAQ’s
+San Diego Gynecomastia Surgery FAQ’s

 Some of our selection criteria to include you as a gynecomastia surgery candidate include: